Can You Use Your IEP in College?

-Reauthorized in 2004 and amended in 2015, the Individuals With Disabilities Education Act (IDEA) ensures that students ages 3-21 with disabilities in public schools receive appropriate special education and related services.
+Reauthorized in 2004 and amended in 2015, the Individuals With Disabilities Education Act (IDEA) ensures that students with disabilities ages 3-21 in public schools receive appropriate special education and related services.
 To ensure this, IDEA follows six key principles, one of which is an Individualized Education Plan (IEP).
 An IEP is a legally binding document created by a team that includes:

 Can You Use Your IEP Accommodations in College?

-Under Section 504 of the Rehabilitation Act and the Americans With Disabilities Act (ADA), colleges are required to provide accommodations for students with disabilities.
-Students' rights are protected under these laws.
-They can't be denied access or discriminated against based on their disability.
+Section 504 of the Rehabilitation Act and the Americans With Disabilities Act (ADA) require colleges to provide accommodations for students with disabilities.
+The difference between these laws is that IDEA is a special education law.
+In contrast, Section 504 and ADA are civil rights laws.

 How to Get Disability Accommodations in College

-To request disability accommodations in college, you should first meet with the disability services coordinator at your school.
+To request disability accommodations in college, you must first meet with the disability services coordinator at your school.
 This should be done as soon as you commit to your college to ensure you have ample time to get any extra paperwork the disabilities services office may need.

-The disability services office works with students — such as those with a learning disability, a sensory processing disorder, or attention deficit hyperactivity disorder — who require academic accommodations.
-The office also assists individuals with permanent and temporary physical impairments, autism spectrum disorder, and chronic health conditions.
+The disability services office works with students — such as those with a learning disability, sensory processing disorder, or attention deficit hyperactivity disorder — who require academic accommodations.
+The office also assists individuals with permanent and temporary physical disabilities, autism spectrum disorder, or chronic health problems.

-Bring any evaluation or assessment data with you when you meet with the disability services coordinator.
-Request any accommodations you may need for the meeting, such as modified text for paperwork.
+Bring any evaluation or assessment data when you meet with the disability services coordinator.
+Be sure to request any accommodation you may need for the meeting, such as modified text on paperwork.

 This initial meeting will set the framework for your accommodation needs for your college experience.
 You want to ensure you're able to understand everything discussed.
 Be prepared to discuss the following: